bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/parittas.md

 #### Verses on the Three Characteristics<a id="three-characteristics"></a>

-'Impermanent are all conditioned things' --\
+'Impermanent are all conditioned things' &ndash;\
 When with wisdom this is seen\
 One feels weary of all dukkha;\
 This is the path to purity.

-'Dukkha are all conditioned things' --\
+'Dukkha are all conditioned things' &ndash;\
 When with wisdom this is seen\
 One feels weary of all dukkha;\
 This is the path to purity.

-'There is no self in anything' --\
+'There is no self in anything' &ndash;\
 When with wisdom this is seen\
 One feels weary of all dukkha;\
 This is the path to purity.